wthrajat/mausam/README.md

-# Mausam template: Basic weather app made in HCJ with React
+# Mausam template: Basic weather app made using React.js

 - Make sure that Git is installed
   - (if not then paste this in shell/cmd if you're in Windows:)